 Organizational climate is all about the perception of the work environment by the employees themselves.
 You might think your company is performing at a very high level, in terms of employee satisfaction

 , unlike culture, is something more easily quantified.
 For example, a climate survey related to the benefits packages offered by your company can give you a clear picture of the overall satisfaction (or lack of) your employees have with their options.

 Whereas organizational culture can involve interpersonal aspects of a workplace, the organizational climate is more directly related to the structure of a company.
 Some people may very well prefer to be a cog in the machine, plugging and chugging through their days.
 But most would rather work in an environment where their voices are heard, and supported.
-Most people want to feel like they're part of a team.
+Most people want to feel like they're part of a team

 Organizational climate is a mirror, reflecting a company from its employees' point of view.
 Once you begin to measure and evaluate your own climate, there are actionable steps you can take to improve it, and therefore your employees' experience.

 The most basic evaluative measure you can take is simply to ask: How do you, as an employee, feel about X, Y or Z. Face to face interviews, of course, aren't the best way to get the most honest answers.
-Instead, utilize climate surveys, which encourage open (anonymous) feedback.
+Instead, utilize climate surveys, which encourage open (anonymous) feedback

 to what they tell you.
 You might be surprised about what's working and what isn't, in your employees' minds.
 For example, maybe those Free Lunch Fridays aren't as inspiring a reward for meeting a goal as, say, a fancy new coffee machine in the break room.
 You can tailor your climate surveys to ask questions as simple as something like that.
 The point, of course, being that you're going to pay attention to the answers you get.

 are easier to make than large ones, of course, but even if you're only at the research phase of enacting a big change, keep your employees in the loop.
 Let them know you really are listening.